jnlt3/weather-factory/README.md

 Usage instructions:

 make a folder "tuner"
-Put the cutechess-cli binary, the opening book and the engine binary in the folder.
+Put the opening book and the engine binary in the folder.
+If the cutechess-cli or fastchess binary are not in the PATH environment variable you have to put one of them into the "tuner" folder as well.
+It is suggested to use fastchess, since it has less overhead.

 Change the .json config files following the format presented.